Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

-One can naturally wish that all other proofs in this paper will be of the same sort.
-This is likely to be possible, however we use a lot of computer algebra calculations as well.

-\section{Space of cycles}
+\section{Space of Cycles}

 We saw in the previous sections that cycles are M\"obius invariant, thus they are natural objects of the corresponding geometries in the sense of F.~Klein.
-An ef\/f\/icient tool of their study is to represent all cycles in \(\Space{R}{\sigma}\) by points of a new bigger space.
+An efficient tool of their study is to represent all cycles in \(\Space{R}{\sigma}\) by points of a new bigger space.